 In many countries, counties and municipalities are becoming increasingly powerful emitters of greenhouse gases.
 To date, however, these actors have typically played only a minor role in climate policy implementations.
-This project supports national governments in partner countries to realise the full potential of regional climate action programmes.
+This project supported national governments in partner countries to realise the full potential of regional climate action programmes.
 The first phase of the project aimed to facilitate cooperation at all levels of government by using vertical climate dialogue and investigating multi-level climate legislation.
 This phase also improved horizontal learning for local climate action programmes, employing approaches such as best-practice knowledge transfer, regional workshops, toolkits and training.
-The second phase of the project is focusing on a coaching-for-action strategy.
-Selected subnational governments in South Africa and Kenya are receiving support to fund local climate action programmes.
-Case studies about collaborative climate action mechanisms are also being prepared in some project.
+The second phase of the project focused on a coaching-for-action strategy.
+Selected subnational governments in South Africa and Kenya received support to fund local climate action programmes.
+Case studies about collaborative climate action mechanisms were also being prepared in some project.

 State of implementation/results

 - End 2020: Launch of “Real Practice” Studies on Collaborative Climate Action in Kenya, the Philippines and Colombia: The V-LED Real Practice series responds to the demand for real-life examples and practical knowledge about multi-level climate governance.
 The series answers the question: How have local and national governments addressed challenges in their collaborative climate actions?
 By delving into the details of practical initiatives, examining the challenges they face and highlighting key lessons for replication, the series extends knowledge to policy makers and implementers in order to improve collaborative action among local, national and global actors. www.localclimateaction.org/…